 Undertaking extensive building work is not for the faint hearted.
 How do you go about designing it?
 Will the works comply with building regulations?
-Or planning requirements?
-Will it come in under budget?
-These are just some of the questions that will need to be considered, and in order to avoid any costly mistake you will need some expert advice; which is where the architect comes in.
+What about planning requirements?
+And will the project come in under budget?
+There are so many questions that will need to be considered, and so much that can go wrong, even when you have a professional architect on your side.

 What does the architect do?

 An architect is there to guide you through the process.
 They should be there listening to what you want, the purpose of the building, the design and, importantly, your budget.
 They should then prepare their design, ensuring that the proposed building is fit for purpose, uses appropriate materials and complies with all legal (building and planning) requirements.

 Here are just a few examples of what can go wrong when an architect is employed:

 - the design doesn’t comply with building regulations;

 - inadequate foundations or load bearing causing the building to lean or even fail;

 - a failure to realise the existence of on-site conditions such as a basement making the project more costly;

 - an inappropriate design, unsuitable for your needs; and

 - a failure to use appropriate materials